-As a matter of fact, it was a very generalized comment and the recipient chose to take it personally.
-Because I was not emotionally involved or didn’t know the other party well enough to “read in between the lines”, I had an entirely different reaction.
+As a matter of fact, it was a very generalized comment, and the recipient chose to take it personally.
+Because I was not emotionally involved or didn’t know the other party well enough to “read in between the lines,” I had an entirely different reaction.

-Particularly with business email, you cannot risk reading more into what is there based on either your feelings or what you “think” the other person meant.
-If you do not know them well, it is best to ask for clarification before reacting is best.
+Particularly with business email, you cannot risk reading more into what is there based on your feelings or what you “think” the other person meant.
+If you do not know them well, asking for clarification before reacting is best.

 Meaning vs. Assumptions

-Business communications require that you think about how you phrase things.
-Including compensating for the proper tone.
-You have the responsibility to make darned sure that what you “really mean” is what you relay by virtue of the words you choose and how you use them.
+Business communications require that you think about how you phrase things, including compensating for the proper tone.
+You have the responsibility to make darned sure that what you “really mean” is what you relay by the words you choose and how you use them.

-You can help avoid misunderstandings by choosing your words very carefully, and by using an ;), or “LOL” where appropriate to set the tone.
-I’m not a fan of emoticons in business email, but there are situations where they can be helpful.
+You can help avoid misunderstandings by choosing your words carefully and using an 😉 or “LOL” where appropriate to set the tone.
+I’m not a fan of emoticons in business emails, but there are situations where they can be helpful.